 9. If the principal claims that the work carried out by the attorney is defective or has been negligently performed and as a result the principal has suffered a loss or damages, he must inform the attorney accordingly within thirty (30) days from the time he has noticed or should have noticed the defect (complaint).
 Such complaint must, however, be made in any case within 6 months after the work covered by such complaint was performed.

-Attorney’s liability is limited to the amount that the client has paid the attorney for the case which relates to the loss or damage and in no case shall the attorney’s liability exceed two hundred and fifty thousand (250 000) euros.
+Attorney’s liability is limited to the amount that the principal has paid the attorney for the case which relates to the loss or damage and in no case shall the attorney’s liability exceed two hundred and fifty thousand (250 000) euros.

 10. The attorney has the right to terminate the engagement when he is obliged or entitled to do so according to the guidelines of the Board of Industrial Property Attorneys concerning good professional practice.

 The attorney shall also have the right to terminate the engagement, if the engagement has been essentially altered or extended with respect to its scope or contents.

 The attorney has a special right to terminate the engagement if the principal does not fulfill his obligations or if the principal requires the attorney to act against good professional ethics or standards.

 After the termination of the engagement the attorney has no obligation to forward or analyze to the principal any notifications or documents it receives after the termination of the engagement.
 The same apply if the principal has instructed the attorney that the engagement should be terminated or removed from the attorney’s records.